walkerRnD/codebuff/knowledge.md

 - Limits: There's a cap on the number of referrals a user can make to prevent system abuse.

 The referral system integrates with the user authentication flow and credit management system, providing a seamless experience for both new and existing users.

 - `common/src/util/server/referral.ts`: Contains the `hasMaxedReferrals` function to check if a user has reached their referral limit.
 - `web/src/app/api/referrals/route.ts`: Handles API routes for referral-related operations.
 - `common/src/util/referral.ts`: Contains utility functions like `getReferralLink`.

-The `MAX_REFERRALS` constant is used to limit the number of referrals a user can make.

 ## Development Guidelines